Do Not Stand at My Grave and Weep

 "Do not stand by my grave and weep" is the first line and popular title of the bereavement poem "Immortality" by Clare Harner, published in 1934.
 Often now used is a slight variant: "Do not stand at my grave and weep".

-Origins
+Original version

 Kansas native Clare Harner (1909–1977) first published "Immortality" in the December 1934 issue of poetry magazine The Gypsy and was reprinted in their February 1935 issue: